vitouh/getting-to-know-me/README.md

-# Don Vito Jeron L. Reyes — Personal Website
+# Don Vito Reyes — Personal Website

-A personal portfolio website for Don Vito Jeron L. Reyes.
+This is personal portfolio website by me.

 ---